pappajohn/fantasy-sports/README.md

 # fantasy-sports

 Hello!
-If you're in a private ESPN league with regular seasons ending week 13, this will return a table with historical stats for each team (Wins, Losses, Points For, Points Allowed)
+If you're in a private ESPN league with regular seasons ending week 13, this will return a table with historical stats for each team (Wins, Losses, Points For, Points Allowed), ending with the prior season (i.e., as of today, excluding the 2021 season)

-To make this work, you'll need to do a few things before (1) + (2) and after (3) running the script
+To make this work, you'll need to do a few things before (see 1,2) and after (see 3) running the script

 (1) grab your league_id and add it where specified in get_season_json (2) grab your swid and espn_s2 cookies and add it where specified when running r = requests... (this happens twice)